savaij/M1_memoire/Readme.md

-Github repository with code and data used for first year (M1) memoire of Digital Humanities at École Nationale des Chartes
+Github repository with code and data used for first year (M1) memoire of Digital Humanities at École Nationale des Chartes. <br><br>
+This is a repository created with the explicit purpose of a public presentation of the research.
+The working repository, which contains more data and files with private credentials to access the Telegram API, is not public.
+To access it, ask permission to the author,

 <br><br>